Recruitment sources: Types, advantages and disadvantages

 Pros:

-- Access to specialized talent pools
+- Access to niche talent and subject-matter experts.

 Cons: